Our Lady of Lourdes Banner

 Social Justice Group

-The Social Justice Group meets on the first Sunday of each month after the 9.30am Mass.
-The group supports the focus and direction of the Diocesan Social Justice Commission.
+The Social Justice group supports the focus and direction of the Diocesan Social Justice Commission.
 Action for social justice is an integral part of Christian living.
 Some of the most inspiring and life giving actions can occur in the context of a parish community.
 While we need to make a stand for justice as individuals, meaningful change can only occur in the nurturing environment of a community.
 We welcome new members anytime.

 SPRED